top of page

 *This work was supported by JSPS KAKENHI Grant Number JP23729000

-Monograph: Queer Manifesto - Diasporic Body and Fractured Memories
+Monograph Project: Queer Manifesto - Body and Memories in Diaspora

 White Flowers_edited.jpg